haxius/apollo-juicer/README.md

 ** That is to say, one could combine them in many different areas of the app in many different ways with other query objects without ever needing to rewrite the query.
 ** In addition to that, if the GraphQL definition for `products` or `productTypes` changes, one only has to update the code in one place.

+## Advanced

+Both `buildQuery` and `combineQueries` have an extra object parameter that can be passed to request alternative formatting to the resultset.

+===

+`buildQuery(<query>[, {options}])`

+===

+`buildQuery` can be passed the following options:

+`wrapper: boolean = true`: When set to false, the `query (...args) {}` portion of the result is omitted.
+Just returning the data-set.
+This is used internally by `combineQueries` when building the individual datasets but can be used if needed elsewhere.

+`omitGql: boolean = false`: When set to true, the result will be returned as a string instead of a `graphql-tag`.

+===

+`combineQueries([<query>, <query>, ...][, {options}])`

+===

+`combineQueries` can be passed the following options:

+`omitGql: boolean = false`: When set to true, the result will be returned as a string instead of a `graphql-tag`.

+## ClosingThoughts

+Ultimately this is not a perfect solution and could be improved upon in a few key ways.

+1. `apollo-juicer` **SHOULD** be modified to parse GraphQL strings: This would allow the consumer to simply pass it a traditional GraphQL string and one would not need to objectize their queries.
+New users to apollo-juicer could simply import it into their project and use the combineQueries method (buildQuery would no longer be needed) right out of the box.
+2. `apollo-graphql` could officially support parameterized fragments: This would eliminate the need for this project to exist at all and it could be deprecated.

+I, the author, think that this is an imperfect and temporary solution.
+There are probably other (and perhaps better) solutions out there.

+Please do not hesitate to [open an issue](https://github.com/haxius/apollo-juicer/issues/new) or [open a pull request](https://github.com/haxius/apollo-juicer/compare/) if you think things could be improved.

 ## Support